abhinavmish96/JAVASCRIPT_CHALLENGES/ReadMe.md

 ## This is a collection of JavaScript programs/challenges [majorly ES6] with line by line explanation for anyone who is learning to code in JavaScript [JS].

+The naming convention used for the programs goes as SerialNumber_ProgramName_Type
+Type are into are divided into few categories :
+S : Strings
+M : Mathematical

 Just follow the flow to get the best out of these challenges, try the below challenges and become an expert in JS: